-Hobbycraft Gender Pay Gap Report 2017
+Hobbycraft Gender Pay Gap Report 2019

 Hobbycraft is the UK’s leading Arts and Craft’s retailer, specialising in retailing Arts and Craft products for over 250 different activities.
 At Hobbycraft we pride ourselves on our people being at the heart of everything we do, be it customers or colleagues.
 We are committed and passionate about team diversity and a fair working environment for all.

-This data has been produced using the mechanisms detailed in the Gender Pay Gap Reporting legislation.
+This data has been produced using the calculations detailed in the Gender Pay Gap Reporting legislation.
 The Gender Pay Gap shows the average pay of all the males in a defined group (in this case all our Colleagues) against the average pay of all the females in the same group.
-It is different to equal pay comparison which examines if male and female Colleagues receive equal pay for equal work.
+It is different to equal pay comparison, which examines if male and female Colleagues receive equal pay for equal work.
 The statutory calculations also do not allow for full time equivalent normalisation.

 Our Gender Pay Gap

-30% Lower (mean) 4.89% Lower (median)
+23% Lower (mean) 7% Lower (median)

 Why the Gap?